|

 Supplies Needed

 1. Get a foam pumpkin.
-I chose a tall one because it seemed to have more flat space. patchwork pumpkin supplies
+I chose a tall one because it seemed to have more flat space.

 6. Use your fingers where necessary to smooth the paper flat against the pumpkin.
-Wrinkles will occur at some of the rounder spots or if the patches are too large.
+Wrinkles will occur at some of the rounder spots, or if the patches are too large.

-7. Repeat the steps a million more times, slightly overlapping the paper, trying not to put too many of the same color in one area. decoupage pumpkin
+7. Repeat the steps a million more times, slightly overlapping the paper, trying not to put too many of the same color in one area.

-8. At the top, add smaller pieces of paper, cutting them at an angle if necessary. patchwork pumpkin
+8. At the top, add smaller pieces of paper, cutting them at an angle if necessary.

 Ta da!
 You have a patchwork decoupage pumpkin.
 Now you can ogle it and love it.